Tape Marks on Sublimation Tumbler: Reasons And Solutions!

 Also, We do use different types of adhesive in sublimation tape, each with different properties.
 If we use improper adhesive in a tumbler the tape may leave markings when it is removed.

 The substrate may move during the transfer process if the tape is either too thick or too narrow.
 Also, unwanted tape markings could be left behind as a result of this.
+For broader troubleshooting of other tumbler issues, see the sublimation troubleshooting hub and the sublimation on tumblers guide.

 Reason 4: Unavailability of Appropriate Supplies